 LOT MEASUREMENTS: Depth of a lot shall be considered to be the distance between the midpoints of straight lines connecting the foremost points of the side lot lines in front and the rearmost points of the side lot lines in the rear.
 Width of a lot shall be considered to be the distance between straight lines connecting front and rear lot lines at each side of the lot, measured across the rear of the required front yard.
 However, that width between the lot lines at their foremost points (where they intersect with the street line) shall not be less than eighty (80) percent of the required lot width except in the case of lots on the turning circle of a cul-de-sac.

+LOWEST FLOOR: The lowest floor of the lowest enclosed area, including basement, except an unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access or storage in an area other than a basement area is not considered a building’s lowest floor provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of 44 CFR 60.3.

 MAINTENANCE: Repairs which includes the following named activities as well as associated unnamed activities: Replacing roofing, replacing siding or repairing walls, painting, repairing or replacing chimneys or foundations, replacing windows and doors of the same size, repairing a porch, porch railing, or deck, repairing or replacing steps of the same size, or handicap modifications.

 MEMBERSHIP CLUB: Building or use catering exclusively to club members and-their guests for social and recreational purposes, and not operated primarily for profit.